silnrsi/FDBP/en-US/Python-based_tools.md

 This could apply during the design process (for example, automatically creating composite glyphs) or during the build process (for example, automatically updating glyph names from design names to production names).

-Python has become the de facto standard for such scripting, and there are several python-based collections of fonts tools available which include pre-written scripts to perform specific tasks as well as python libraries which can be used when writing new scripts or when modifying existing scripts to meet specific needs.
+Python has become the de facto standard for such scripting, and there are several python-based collections of fonts tools available.
+These include both pre-written scripts to perform specific tasks as well as python libraries which can be used when writing new scripts or when modifying existing scripts to meet specific needs.

 Those available include: